Alfresco/docs-activiti-enterprise/docs/bpmn/parallel-gateway.md

+---
+Title: Parallel gateways
+---

 # Parallel gateways

 Parallel gateways represent a concurrent fork or a join in a process.

 Forking means that all sequence flows exiting a parallel gateway are executed concurrently.
 A joining parallel gateway waits for all concurrent sequence flows to arrive at the gateway, before continuing with the process.

 Parallel gateways do not evaluate conditions.
 Any conditions set on a sequence flow will be ignored by the parallel gateway.